Many homes become uncomfortable because dry air in the winter causes itchy skin, irritated sinus passages, and other health problems.

 7. Use a Crock-Pot

-Apart from adding moisture, you can also add the baking powder into a crock-pot with some water.
-This will help humidify and also freshen up a room or even musty basements.
+Apart from adding moisture, you can add the baking powder into a crock-pot with some water.
+This will help humidify and freshen up a room or musty basements.

 8. Use A Stove Steamer

 As the water gets heated, it will produce steam, which will increase the humidity.
-Unlike boiling water on a pot or pan, a stove steamer can also add to the decor of your home.
+Unlike boiling water on a pot or pan, a stove steamer can also add to your home’s decor.
 You can buy a decorative one like the Dragon Wood Stove Steamer.